The Frank Matcham Society

-CALL FOR ACTION - BRIGHTON HIPPODROME - THEATRE AT RISK
+BRIGHTON HIPPODROME - THEATRE AT RISK - LATEST NEWS

 This is the most important of Frank Matcham's works no longer in beneficial use and listed Grade II*, putting it in the top six percent of all listed buildings in the UK.
 No effort should be spared in protecting and finding a fully sympathetic new use for such a great survivor.

 The recent reported proposal of an 8-screen cinema project is interesting, but not the answer for a work of architecture of such national importance.
 The Hippodrome demands a far less invasive treatment.
 The Society are watching developments with concern.

 See the developer’s full proposals on their website here.